xenit-eu/alfresco-docker-gradle-plugin/docs/README.md

 ## Documentation

-If this is the first time that you are doing to use the Docker Gradle Plugins, [follow the setup guide to get started](./01-setup.md).
+If this is the first time that you are going to use the Docker Gradle Plugins, [follow the setup guide to get started](./01-setup.md).

 ### Building a Docker image